axgle/service/README.md

-service will install / un-install and run a program as a service (daemon).
+golang service package will install / un-install and run a program as a service (daemon).
 Currently supports Windows XP+ and Linux/Upstart.

 To start out follow "example/main.go".